Making Strengths Stronger,

 We don’t want her to lose this work ethic, but her awareness of the shadow side to her Responsibility strength can help her identify when it is necessary to say no, delegate, or get others involved.

 So, what does it really mean to leverage a strength?
 To leverage means to use something to its maximum advantage.
-Once Jessie has some context and understanding for how her strengths benefit her, she can start thinking about how to use her strengths for maximum energy and impact.
+Once Jessie has some context and understanding for how her strengths benefit her, she can start thinking about how to use her strengths at work for maximum energy and impact.
 For example, Jessie leverages her Includer strength by inviting her new team to be involved as she learns about the team dynamics and builds relationships with her team members.

 Leveraging your strengths requires a change in thinking.
 Keep in mind, though, that it doesn’t mean you should ignore what you’re not so good at!
 Think about how to change the perspective from “I’m not very good at that” to “How can I use my strengths to approach this situation differently?”